jonasjberg/autonameow/docs/formats.md

 * `metadata.pypdf.number_pages`
 * `metadata.pypdf.paginated`

-Search the source code for currently used extractor query strings:
+The following command can be used to search the python sources for currently used extractor "MeowURIs".

 ```bash
 grep --color=always --exclude-dir={.git,.idea} --include="*.py" -rnHa -- data_query_string . | tr -s ' '